-The way that out of focus areas, particularly highlights are rendered is referred to as the lens’s bokeh.
-Good and nice looking bokeh is generally having highlights that are rounded rather than having straight sides, and also the edges of these highlights should be soft and not haloed or hard-edged.
-The following photos illustrate the concept, the first photo has a hexagonal bokeh shape, the second one has a circular bokeh shape.
+The way that out-of-focus areas, particularly highlights are rendered is referred to as the lens’s bokeh.
+Good and nice-looking bokeh is generally having highlights that are rounded rather than having straight sides, and the edges of these highlights should be soft and not haloed or hard-edged.
+The following photos illustrate the concept, the first photo has a hexagonal bokeh shape, and the second one has a circular bokeh shape.

-The best results are usually seen when the diaphragm has many blades (9 being typical) or more, that produces a nearly rounded edge (to create an almost spherical opening).
+The best results are usually seen when the diaphragm has many blades (9 being typical) or more, that produce a nearly rounded edge (to create an almost spherical opening).

 For more discussion about Bokeh, you may check my post >> Bokeh Photography – What Is Bokeh Effect<<

-Consider that you are using a lens with max aperture of f/4, if you add a 2X teleconverter to double the focal length of your lens, the effective aperture of this optical combination drops to f/8 and many cameras will be unable to auto focus the lens or may only be able to use the central AF point in these circumstances.
+Consider that you are using a lens with a max aperture of f/4, if you add a 2X teleconverter to double the focal length of your lens, the effective aperture of this optical combination drops to f/8 and many cameras will be unable to autofocus the lens or may only be able to use the central AF point in these circumstances.